My Podcast Playlist

 Dr. Albert Mohler, president of the Southern Baptist Theological Seminary, publishes this Monday through Friday.
 He calls it “a daily analysis of news and events from a Christian world view.”
 Episodes typically run about 20 minutes.
 (He does take off the month of July and most of the month of December.)

-NPR publishes this Monday through Friday, hosted by Rachel Martin, David Greene, and Steve Inskeep.
+NPR publishes this Monday through Friday, hosted by Rachel Martin, David Greene, Noel King, and Steve Inskeep.
 They “guide you through the day’s news,” focusing on political news in the absence of other stories, but also providing on-the-scene coverage of news happening around the world.
 Episodes typically run around 10 minutes.

 Todd Friel hosts this radio program Monday through Friday that is also recorded and distributed as a podcast.
 It used to only be available by subscription, but in October 2017, they opened it up to the world.
 Todd discusses news items and Christianity in a very straightforward way; sometimes you laugh, and sometimes you say “Ouch!”
 Episodes run right at 50 minutes.